Family counseling

-My offer is for all parents who would like support with questions and concerns about parenting, educational issues, behavioral problems, or special needs of their child.
+My services are designed for parents seeking thoughtful and professional support with questions around parenting, educational challenges, behavioral concerns, or the unique needs of their child.

-By recognizing one's own resources and integrating practical strategies into everyday life, a loving environment can be created in which little people have the best conditions to grow, learn and develop a positive image of themselves and the world.
+By recognizing your existing strengths and integrating practical, evidence-based strategies into everyday life, we create a nurturing environment in which children can grow, learn, and develop a healthy sense of self and trust in the world.

 I can provide support with the following topics: